Sakai, Nagano

 Sakai (坂井村, Sakai-mura) was a village located in Higashichikuma District, Nagano Prefecture, Japan.

+Population

 As of 2003, the village had an estimated population of 1,588 and a density of 42.45 persons per km2.
 The total area was 37.41 km2.

+History

 On October 11, 2005, Sakai, along with the villages of Honjō and Sakakita (all from Higashichikuma District), were merged to create the village of Chikuhoku.